karlgbrl/zxeno/PRIVACY.md

 ## Questions

-If you have any questions or are concerned about what data might be being stored from your account contact `Koshiro#0001`.
+If you have any questions or are concerned about what data might be being stored from your account contact `koshiro.gg` in Discord.
 For more information check the [Discord Terms Of Service](https://discord.com/terms).